chrissimpkins/chug/README.md

 ## Quickstart

-- Clone the Chug Github repository (`git clone https://github.com/chrissimpkins/chug.git`)
+- Download the Chug installer ([Click Me](https://github.com/chrissimpkins/chug/releases/download/v0.9.3/Chug-Installer.dmg))
-- Drag the Chug.app application (repository `build` directory) to a directory on your OS X system
+- Double click the installer icon
-- Double click the Chug icon to execute your Homebrew updates and cleanup
+- Drag and drop the icon to the Application directory in the installer window
 - Prost!

 ## System Requirements